Chefclub/expo-server-sdk-asyncio/README.md

-# exponent-server-sdk-python
+# aioexponent

-If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
+If you have problems with the code in this repository, please file an issue or a pull-request.
 Thanks!

 ## Installation

 ```
-pip install exponent_server_sdk
+pip install aioexponent
 ```

 ## Usage